-Sameer plays violin and viola in the Hyacinth Quartet at MIC Academy, as well as in the CMPI String Quartet.
+Sameer plays violin and viola in the Hyacinth Quartet at MIC Academy.
+Hyacinth won an Honorable Mention in the Chicago National Chamber Music Competition, was a Fischoff quarterfinalist, performed at the MIC gala, and will be featured on Introductions this August.
+He also performs with the CMPI String Quartet, which has been featured numerous times at Symphony Center and performed on WFMT's Anniversary Special.
 He has performed in other chamber music groups at the Music Institute of Chicago, Chicago Chamber Music Festival, Blue Lake Fine Arts Camp, Chicago Youth Symphony Orchestras, and Chicago Public Schools.

 Other musical interests include studying the piano, where he has achieved numerous superior ratings, as well as top ratings in Music Theory and Ear Training.
 He enjoys composing chamber and symphonic music.

 Sameer attends Northside College Prep, a Chicago Public School.
 In addition to music, Sameer enjoys math, Rubik’s cubes, birdwatching, and computers.